private consultations …

 I have been a huge fan of Heather’s work for a long time, so when I heard she gave workshops I decided to try it out for the fun of it.
 But it turned out to be much more than just fun, it actually opened my mind to new materials and techniques.
 Very inspiring, I highly recommend it.

 I have taken public classes with Heather, private classes in her studio and have also had her critique my work and help me to curate for shows.
 Heather has a keen visual aesthetic and delivers feedback in a direct way.
 She helps me to simplify my overworked pieces and access my playful side to bring whimsy to pieces that need 911.
 She has years of experience she generously shares and I have really benefited from working with her.

 Besides teaching workshops, I have taught at the College of Marin, UC Berkeley Extension, San Francisco Art Institute, Kennedy University, California College of the Arts, Center for the Book, National Institute of Art and Disabilities and The Richmond Art Center.
-I have also been a visiting artist and lectured at Rollins College, Orlando, Florida, Dominican University, Sonoma State College and Maine College of Art.
-In 2017, I have been invited to teach a workshop at the Sierra Nevada College, visiting artist program.
+I have also been a visiting artist and lectured at Rollins College, Orlando, Florida, Dominican University, Sonoma State, Maine College of Art and Sierra Nevada College.